 MDMs that include devices in their SBS stability studies often end up linking that particular device with the specific SBS used.
 They then feel it is necessary to repeat the stability study on the same SBS materials if a different device is packaged in it.
 This is not true.
 It is much better to keep SBS stability studies independent from any specific device.

 What design services do you offer for reagent blisters?

-J-Pac Mwdical offers a full range of design services to provide you with a turnkey solution.
+J-Pac Medical offers a full range of design services to provide you with a turnkey solution for microfluidic reagent blisters and consumables.
 We work closely with you to understand the technical requirements for burst strength, activation, and other critical parameters and design a blister and manufacturing process based on those inputs.
 We are an FDA Registered, ISO 13485:2016 certified company with extensive expertise in blister design, material selection, and manufacturing.
 Other services include rapid prototyping, 3D modeling, Design of Experiments, Accelerated Shelf Life Testing, and Validation.

 What materials do you offer?

 What is the force required to actuate a blister?

 The force required to activate a microfluidic reagent blister is dependent on the actuation mechanism (e.g. lance, manual compression, etc).
 A general guideline is 30N +/- 15N.